By the end of this section, you will be able to:

 In 1966, the National Organization for Women (NOW) formed and proceeded to set an agenda for the feminist movement (Figure 29.22).
 Framed by a statement of purpose written by Friedan, the agenda began by proclaiming NOW’s goal to make possible women’s participation in all aspects of American life and to gain for them all the rights enjoyed by men.
 Among the specific goals was the passage of the Equal Rights Amendment (yet to be adopted).

 More radical feminists, like their colleagues in other movements, were dissatisfied with merely redressing economic issues and devised their own brand of consciousness-raising events and symbolic attacks on women’s oppression.
 The most famous of these was an event staged in September 1968 by New York Radical Women.
 Protesting stereotypical notions of femininity and rejecting traditional gender expectations, the group demonstrated at the Miss America Pageant in Atlantic City, New Jersey, to bring attention to the contest’s—and society’s—exploitation of women.
+Their protest documents also noted that the contest was closed to Black and Native American women due to a rule indicating contestants must be "of the White race."
+(A Cherokee woman had won before the rule was instituted.)
 The protestors crowned a sheep Miss America and then tossed instruments of women’s oppression, including high-heeled shoes, curlers, girdles, and bras, into a “freedom trash can.”
-News accounts famously, and incorrectly, described the protest as a “bra burning.”
+News accounts famously, and incorrectly, described the protest as a “bra burning," which at the time was a way to demean and trivialize the issue of women's rights.